What is it?

 - WebCT Vista does not have a mobile platform.
 For Connect, UBC will not be using the Blackboard Mobile Learn app.
 A UBC-specific web app is currently in development.

-- UBC Blogs supports the WP Touch plugin, which allows your site to be rendered with a special interface on mobile devices.
-The Responsive WordPress theme is also available and takes advantage of responsive web design, enabling your blog to resize freely, depending on the device used.
+- UBC Blogs give you an option to use the Responsive WordPress theme and takes advantage of responsive web design, enabling your blog to resize freely, depending on the device used.
 Free Wordpress authoring applications allow for basic authoring and site management for your UBC blog from your smartphone.

 - 2012 Horizon Report - with sections on mobile apps and tablet computing.